afatyga/twitter-video/README.md

 However, a user can just run python3 hw3queue.py username1 username2 username3 ...  by itself and specify the usernames after <br>
 hw3queue.py calls runProcesses with the list of usernames, it gets the time at the beginning before any processes have been called and then creates a pool with the amount of processes allowed concurrently (found through cpu.count() - 1) and uses map_async on the function startUp (from twitterHW2.py) and the list of usernames (with their count associated so pictures and videos can create correctly).
 It then gets the time at the end and subtracts to give a final run time.

-# Installation
-- Git clone this repo!
-- Set up Twitter Developer account
-- in terminal, run pip3 install -r requirements.txt

-# To Use
-- 2 ways:
-1. using restartProgram (batch or bash) and modify to run with the twitter users you want, example is provided in code but another is => python3 hw3queue.py user1 user2 user3 user4
-2. in terminal, run python3 hw3queue.py user1 user2 user3        (and so on), this way will not delete other pictures or videos previously created

 # The multiprocessing of HW3Queue.py Further Explained (and with examples!)
 I use multiprocessing.Pool with the argument (cpu_count() - 1) as the amount of processes. <br>